timoniq/kungfu/docs/index.md

-# fntypes - documentation
+# kungfu - documentation

 Welcome!
-Here is the list of concepts implemented by fntypes in an order suggested to learn this library:
+Here is the list of concepts implemented by kungfu in an order suggested to learn this library:

 1. [Result](/docs/result.md)